WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 for ? in range(?):
 ```

 You need to fill in the question marks.
 The first question mark is the name of a *loop variable* where you can choose any variable name which fits the Python rules for variable names.
-The second question mark needs to be the number of letters in the mystery word. *Clue*: look back to [Step 2](../step02-choose_word_and_display/STEP2.md#Displaying the mystery word at the start of the game).
+The second question mark needs to be the number of letters in the mystery word. *Clue*: look back to [Step 2: Displaying the mystery word at the start of the game](../step02-choose_word_and_display/STEP2.md#displaying).

 Inside the loop we want to check each letter in the mystery word against the player's guess.
 We can use the fact that in Python a piece of text, for example a word, behaves a lot like a list: if I have a text variable ```myword = "GENIUS"``` then I can check what the 3rd letter is with the code ```myword[2]```, just as if the letters were items in a list.